WebLang Questions & Answers Logo

 How does Rust handle memory safety without a garbage collector?

-Rust ensures memory safety without a garbage collector by using a strict ownership model enforced at compile time.
-This model is based on the concepts of ownership, borrowing, and lifetimes, which pre…
+Rust ensures memory safety without a garbage collector through its ownership model, which is enforced at compile time.
+This model uses concepts like ownership, borrowing, and lifetimes to manage memor…

 Read More →